-It is one of the house plants I have listed in my Clear the Air with House Plants post as an excellent air purifying plant.
+It is one of the house plants I have listed in my Clear the Air with House Plants post as an excellent indoor plant for low light conditions.

-There are many on the list of wonderful air cleaning plants but the plus with Snake Plant is it releases oxygen into the air at night making it a perfect candidate for the bedroom.
+There are many on the list of wonderful air-cleaning plants but the plus with Snake Plant is it releases oxygen into the air at night making it a perfect candidate for the bedroom.

 Recently I had the privilege of seeing these beautiful plants used in the landscape of a mall in Southern California.
 I had to take a photo and obviously by the response I got to it on Instagram and Facebook many of you loved them too.